Skip to main content

 I struggled with most things that youngsters do so quickly.
 Soon, I realised I could do things at my own pace.

-While walking down the road to medical writing, I picked some pearls of wisdom.
+While walking down the road to a career in medical writing, I picked up some pearls of wisdom.
 They hold for pivot makers as much as for the new entrants.

 Take time to think.

 Be friends with time.
-Initially, there was a feeling of resistance to change consciously and unconsciously: I found myself torn between making a pivot or not.
+Initially, I felt a resistance to change, both consciously and unconsciously, and I found myself torn between making a pivot and not.
 Adapting to this new career I had picked and experiencing if it aligned with me was tough.

-Do not succumb to indecisions and failures.
+Do not succumb to indecision and failure.
 Thoughts about the future can be overwhelming.
 Resist all temptations to control time, situations, and the future.

 Evaluate your interests.

 Develop a catalogue of your skills and interests.
 It helps you make a strategic pivot.
-Focus on activities that give you joy- it will motivate you and help you to move ahead.
+Focus on activities that bring you joy - it will motivate you and help you move ahead.

 Focus on professional development.

-Practise new habits, attend classes, and be disciplined towards writing.
-It will help you to steer clear of the roadblocks.
+Practice new habits, attend classes, and be disciplined in your writing.
+It will help you steer clear of the roadblocks.
 Covering the skill gaps is easier said than done.
 Do not let it ever dishearten you.

 Be an avid reader; learn more by reading, observing, and practising.